Strategies for Managing a High-Performing Sales Team | Braintrust

 Every salesperson is unique, with different strengths, motivations, and working styles.
 Effective managers recognize these differences and tailor their approach to each team member.

-For example, some reps may thrive on competition and respond well to incentive-based challenges, while others may value recognition or opportunities for growth.
-Understanding what drives each individual allows you to provide personalized support and keep your team engaged.
+Some reps may thrive on competition and respond well to incentive-based challenges, while others may value recognition or opportunities for growth.
+Understanding what drives each individual allows you to provide personalized support and keep your team engaged over the long term.

 Address Underperformance Proactively